 With U.S. and global inflation lingering at above-average levels, interest rates continuing to rise in major markets, and financial turbulence surfacing, all eyes are on central banks.
 Their decisions matter.
 But improving productivity growth matters more, write Asutosh Padhi and Olivia White in Barron's.

 The economic, banking, and investment landscape may well look materially different in the next ten years than it did in the last 20.
-But the range of possible paths forward is wide, with the best- and worst-case scenarios implying sharply different outcomes, write Olivia White, Jonathan Woetzel, and Jan Mischke in Project Syndicate.
+But the range of possible paths forward is wide, with the best- and worst-case scenarios implying sharply different outcomes, write Olivia White, Lola Woetzel, and Jan Mischke in Project Syndicate.

 COVID-19.
 War in Europe.
 Inflation.
 Geopolitical uncertainty.
 Global business leaders have had a lot to deal with in the last few years, and they cannot assume the future will be any easier or more familiar.
 Rather, the economic, banking, and investment landscape of the next decade is likely to look materially different from the recent past, write Jan Mischke, Sven Smit, and Olivia White in Fortune.